Identification of Child Penalties

-This paper also relates to studies that use contemporary DID estimation methods.
-As examples, in the child penalty context, \textcite{melentyeva2023child} implement a stacked DID design \parencite{cengiz2019effect,wing2024stacked}, \textcite{lin2025long,fajardo2024there} use the estimator of \textcite{sun2021estimating}, and \textcite{bearth2024beyond} adopt the approach of \textcite{callaway2021difference}.
-While these methods correct estimation bias stemming from staggered treatment timing, they do not address identification bias due to violations of the parallel trends assumption.
-I discuss such violations when the outcome is labor market earnings, drawing on insights from human capital theory that provide a mechanism by which later-treated control groups have steeper counterfactual earnings trajectories.
+This paper also relates to within-gender estimators, which are not subject to the biases due to normalization.
+As examples, \citet{melentyeva2023child} implement a stacked DID \citep{cengiz2019effect,wing2024stacked}, \citet{thakral2026child} include cohort fixed effects alongside transparent identifying restrictions, \citet{lin2025long,fajardo2024there} use the estimator of \citet{sun2021estimating}, and \citet{bearth2024beyond} adopt the estimator of \citet{callaway2021difference}.
+While these methods correct estimation and specification biases, they do not address identification bias due to violations of the parallel trends assumption.
+I argue such violations are likely when the outcome is labor market earnings, based on human capital models.
+For other outcomes where parallel trends may be credible, a further advantage of the proposed approach is that the analogous gender-ratio estimand is also identified under DID.
+Hence, child penalty studies of such outcomes can report it directly, without adopting NTD.
+More broadly, in other DID applications studying between-group inequality, such an estimand is identified and serves as a potential target.

-This paper also connects to the broader DID methodological literature on parallel trends testing \parencite{roth2022pretest,ghanem2022selection,roth2023parallel} and DID as an aggregate of multiple $2\times2$s \parencite{callaway2021difference,goodman2021difference}.
-On validation, I argue that pre-trend tests must be performed separately for each treatment–control pair when the control group changes in post-treatment event time, as in not-yet-treated DID designs.
-On aggregation, I discuss how variation in treatment distribution affects the interpretation of aggregate comparisons.
-When comparing effects across subpopulations, each subpopulation's estimate is itself an aggregate over multiple treatment groups; if treatment distributions differ, so may the comparisons.
-In the child penalty context, this is relevant for studies comparing penalties across countries \parencite[e.g.,][]{kleven2019child} or parent types \parencite[e.g.,][]{andresen2022causes}.
+This paper also connects to the broader DID methodological literature on parallel trends testing \citep{roth2022pretest,ghanem2022selection,roth2023parallel} and DID as an aggregate of multiple $2\times2$s \citep{callaway2021difference,goodman2021difference}.
+On validation, I argue that when the control group changes across post-treatment event time, as in staggered designs that use not-yet-treated units as controls, the identifying assumption must be tested separately for each control group.
+On aggregation, I analyze new aggregate estimands and estimators and discuss the implications of treatment-distribution heterogeneity for cross-country and cross-subgroup comparisons \citep[e.g.,][]{kleven2019child,andresen2022causes}.